lukso-network/website-support-center/docs/universalprofilecloud/faq.md

 ### Where can I see my Universal Profile?

 You can find your Universal Profile on the Universal Profile Explorer at [universalprofile.cloud](https://universalprofile.cloud/).
-Just select the correct network on the bottom left corner and use the global search bar to search for your name.
+Just select the correct network on the bottom left corner and use the global search bar to search by your UP name or address.

 ### Where can I manage my Universal Profile?